 SB 432 invested \$50M over the biennium to Victory Schools identified as the lowest performing schools (receiving a one or two-star rating) in the highest poverty zip codes in Nevada.
 The focus is to provide programs and services supporting the improvement of student achievement through the implementation of specific strategies as outlined in the bill.
-The allowable uses of Victory funds include: pre-Kindergarten programs free of charge, full-day kindergarten classes, summer academy or other instruction for pupils free of charge at times during the year when school is not in session, additional instruction or other learning opportunities free of charge at times of day when school is not in session, professional development for teachers and other educational personnel, employment of paraprofessionals, other educational personnel and other persons who provide any of the programs or services to pupils and their families, including, without limitation, wrap-around services, provide programs and services designed to engage parents and families, provide programs to improve school climate and culture, and provide evidence-based programs and services specifically designed to meet the needs of pupils who attend the school.
+The allowable uses of Victory funds include: pre-Kindergarten programs free of charge, full-day kindergarten classes, summer academy or other instruction for pupils free of charge at times during the year when school is not in session, additional instruction or other learning opportunities free of charge at times of day when school is not in session, professional development for teachers and other educational personnel, employment of paraprofessionals, other educational personnel and other persons who provide any of the programs or services, provision of Reading Skills Centers, provide evidence-based social, psychological or health care services to pupils and their families, including, without limitation, wrap-around services, provide programs and services designed to engage parents and families, provide programs to improve school climate and culture, and provide evidence-based programs and services specifically designed to meet the needs of pupils who attend the school.